-These simulations are so large that it is impossible to use traditional visualization tools to see and understand their results.
+These simulations are so large that it is often impossible to use traditional visualization tools to see and understand their results.
 Since gravitational physicists do not know, a-priori, the nature of the gravity wave signals they are studying, data mining/feature extraction techniques are inappropriate for this activity.
 It is not feasible to download all of the data from the supercomputer center to a remote site for later analysis.
-Due to the large size of the computed data sets, the platform needed to analyze the data must be similar in scale to that used to produce the data, unless significant data reduction or non-interactive out-of-core methods are employed.
+Consider that a 3-5Terabyte dataset would take 11-18 hours to download if you could reliably sustain a 1Gigabit stream using TCP (very unlikely).
+Even pre-loading the datasets on your local visualization system is a dubious proposition due to the large size of the computed data sets.
+Few high end visualization systems have more than a few Gigabytes of memory, or more than a few processors.
+The platform needed to analyze the data must be similar in scale to that used to produce the data, unless significant data reduction or non-interactive out-of-core methods are employed.
+Otherwise, some form of real-time dynamic data reduction would be needed before the data gets delivered to the scientist's desktop in order for data analysis to be practical.
+This sort of data reduction is a natural consequence of many visualization methods.

 Typically, visualization is performed at a particular supercomputer in-situ with the running simulation, with the results made available to a remote viewer located, possibly, halfway around the world.
 Such remote monitoring improves the effective use of supercomputers by allowing the Cactus users to cut short runs that have gone awry, or to steer the code or restart it with more appropriate parameters or initial conditions.
-The interactive, remote visualization and monitoring methodology requires latency-tolerant visualization algorithms with an emphasis on maximizing Wide Area Network (WAN) throughput.
+The interactive, remote visualization and monitoring methodology requires latency-tolerant visualization algorithms with an emphasis on maximizing Wide Area Network (WAN) throughput and interactivity approximating that of locally hosted applications.